Fixed Residential Mortgage

 In addition to locking in your interest rate for the life of the loan, a fixed mortgage is a good option to help set a budget because the payments don’t change over the life of the mortgage.

-At Shore United Bank, we offer competitive interest rates for terms up to 20 years for your primary residence.
+At Shore United Bank, we offer competitive interest rates and terms for your primary residence.
 The maximum loan to value for primary residences is 85%.
 Based on the loan amount borrowed, closing costs will vary and are due at the time of closing.

 We also offer financing for second homes and vacation homes, contact us for financing options.
 Investment properties are excluded.